Re–Directing: East || The Right to Live Demonstration in Helsinki [interview]

 Since graduating in 1997 from the School for New Dance Development (SNDO), part of the Theater faculty of the Amsterdam School of the Arts in Netherlands, she has also curated events such as the Side Step festival and taught dance, composition, and camera work, most extensively in Amsterdam School of the Arts 1997–2004.

-*Cover photo: Riikka Theresa Innanen, "When the Finnish media reported about asylum seekers in 2017, they would always use our flags or signs."
+*Cover photo: Riikka Theresa Innanen, "When the Finnish media reported on asylum seekers in 2017, they would always use our flags or signs."
 Photo: Julia Autio.